 - Security safeguards are in place to prevent unauthorized access on computer systems

-- SEIU Local 1 Canada will endeavour to ensure that personal information is accurate and current
+- The SEIU will endeavour to ensure that personal information is accurate and current

-Elected officers found to be abusing membership information, can be subject to the disciplinary procedures.
+- Elected officers found to be abusing membership/user information, can be subject to the disciplinary procedures.

-Staff of SEIU Healthcare found to be abusing membership information, can be subject to disciplinary action.
+- Staff of the SEIU found to be abusing membership/user information, can be subject to disciplinary action.